Southern Fried Apples

-- Wash apples and cut into thin wedges (between 14-16 wedges per apple).
-Can peel apples before slicing or leave skins on for rustic style.
+- Wash apples and cut into thin wedges (8 to 10 slices per apple).

-- In a large, deep sided pan, add the 2 cups apple juice with the prepped apple wedges.
+- In a large, deep sided pan, combine apple wedges and 2 cups apple juice.
 Apples should not fill the pan completely to allow for stirring/even cooking.
-Juice may not cover apples.
+Juice may not cover all apples.

-- Cook apples in juice on medium heat until softened, approximately 20-25 minutes.
+- Cook apples on medium heat until softened, approximately 20-25 minutes.
 Turn often.
 Apples should be soft and near translucent but should not be mushy.

 Make the Sauce

-- Add the remaining 1/2 cup apple juice and softened butter to the pan with hot apple juice.
-Stir butter in to melt completely.
+- Add the remaining 1/2 cup apple juice and butter to the pan.
+Stir butter in to melt.

 - Whisk in the dry ingredients until dissolved, paying attention to the cornstarch so that it does not ‘clump’ in any one spot.